passportxyz/awesome-gitcoin-passports/readme.md

 A list of samples for integrating Passports into an application.

+### Scorer API

+- [Score a Passport (Example)](https://github.com/gitcoinco/passport-scorer/tree/main/examples/example-score-a-passport): Simple, HTML and JavaScript example of how to score a passport using the [Scorer API](https://www.scorer.gitcoin.co/).

 ### Passport SDK

 - [Example Nextjs Passport SDK Verifier](https://github.com/gitcoinco/passport-sdk/tree/main/examples/example-nextjs-passport-sdk-verifier): Sample Next.js application demonstrating how to use the Passport Verifier.